anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

     * We can maybe try to include a few more variables and remove the weaker ones.
     * ![Fischer Coefficients](images/titanic_disc_2_fischer_coefficients.png)
     * The decision here is rather simple, we calculate the score for survival and death by sum (coefficients * variable_value).
-    * Whichever score is bigger, the selected person is predicted to be dead.
+    * the selected person is predicted to be dead/alive, based on whichever score is bigger

 * ### Stepwise discriminants